-Create a plan with your partner to make meals for each other
+Create a plan with your partner or roommate to make meals for each other

 Depending on the demands of your work schedules, you might be able to take turns making lunch for each other.
 It’s a great way to share the load and find time to connect — and having a plan in advance will help you avoid throwing together last-minute unhealthy meals.

 Swap a healthy treat for your go-to sugary comfort food

 If you find yourself reaching for unhealthy comfort foods, find a delicious snack that still feels like an indulgence — without the sugar.
 Try a bowl of berries instead of a cinnamon bun, or a fruit smoothie instead of ice cream.

 At the end of every lunch break you take, ping a co-worker to ask how they’re doing

 This way you’ll habit stack forming valuable connections on top of a healthy meal.

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.